turgu1/maison/examples/led blink/Readme.md

 A very simple example of using the Maison framework to flash the LED of an ESP-12E processor board every second.

 The framework requires the presence of a file named "/config.json" located in the device SPIFFS flash file system.
-To do so, please
+To do so, please:

 1. Update the supplied data/config.json.sample file to your network configuration parameters